The Directed Grid Theorem: From Fences to Cylindrical Grids

-In the sequel, we will also need the analogous statement of Lemma~\ref{lem:R-avoids-subfence} for acyclic grids instead of fences.
-The only difference between the two cases is that in a fence, when routing from the top to the bottom, we can route paths to the left as well as to the right (as the paths in $\PPP$ hit the vertical paths in $\QQQ$ in alternating directions) whereas in a grid we can only route from left to right.
+In the sequel, we will also need the analogous statement of Lemma~\ref{lem:R-avoids-sub-fence} for acyclic grids instead of fences.
+The only difference between the two cases is that in a fence, when routing from the top to the bottom, we can route paths to the left as well as to the right (as the paths in $\PPP$ hit the vertical paths in $\QQQ$ in alternating directions) whereas in an acyclic grid we can only route from left to right.
+Furthermore, we need to apply Lemma~\ref{grid} to the middle section to obtain a fence there.
 Otherwise, the same proof as before establishes the next lemma.